cds-snc/exploration-documentation/ProcessDocumentation.md

 ### Varied government landscape

-We don’t have enough data yet to see trends, but we have seen two very different examples that show the contrast in deparmental conditions.
+We don’t have enough data yet to see trends, but we have seen two very different examples that show the contrast in departmental conditions.